I'm Honey!

 “Your parties are your vision” -Honey Good

 I love to entertain.
 I started entertaining with small dinner parties for family and friends in my early 20s.
 I remember my first dinner party, it was a fondue extravaganza!
 Everyone participated.
+Sharing stories and discovering common interests among my guests made the gathering more engaging and memorable.
 It was a great evening and thus began my career as a hostess.
 My love for hosting is still going strong!

 Entertaining on an Emotional Level: Holiday Hosting